mythril-forge/homebrew-classes/druid/druid.md

 ## Druid Circle
 At 2nd level, you choose to identify with a circle of druids: the Circle of the Land detailed at the end of the class description or one from the Player's Handbook or other sources.
 Your choice grants you features at 2nd level and again at 6th, 10th, and 14th level.

-## Wild Shape Improvement
-At 4th level, you can use your action to magically assume the shape of a beast that you have seen before of challenge rating 1/2 or lower that doesn't have a flying speed.
-You can use this feature twice.
-You regain expended uses when you finish a short or long rest.

 ## Ability Score Improvement
 When you reach 4th level, and again at 8th, 12th, 16th, and 19th level, you can increase one ability score of your choice by 2, or you can increase two ability scores of your choice by 1.
 As normal, you can’t increase an ability score above 20 using this feature.

 Using the optional feats rule, you can forgo taking this feature to take a feat of your choice instead.

-## Wild Shape Improvement
-At 8th level, you can use your action to magically assume the shape of a beast that you have seen before of challenge rating 1 or lower.
-You can use this feature twice.
-You regain expended uses when you finish a short or long rest.

 ## Timeless Body
 Starting at 18th level, the primal magic that you wield causes you to age more slowly.
 For every 10 years that pass, your body ages only 1 year.